 The DSA acknowledge Swansea City FC and the Swansea City Supporters Trust for the great help they provided in getting the SCFCDSA up and running and both are fully supportive of its creation.
 The Football Club also provide facilities for the monthly committee meetings.

-The DSA idea was developed by the then Swansea City FC Disability Officer Ian James who is also an elected board member of the Swansea City Supporters Trust.
+The DSA idea was developed by the then Swansea City FC Disability Officer Ian James who at the time was also an elected board member of the Swansea City Supporters Trust.
 Ian continues to help the DSA committee develop as an independent entity that represents the views of Swansea City FC Disabled Supporters.

 The DSA is looking to build on what it already has and developing an even stronger relationship with Swansea City FC.
 All Swansea City disabled supporters are welcome to join; this includes their family, friends and PAs.
 This is very much an inclusive club, and it is up to its members to make it the best disabled supporters club in the country.